 - Mass gainers: consume extra calories via a nutrient-dense powder

-- Pre-workout powder: enhance power during strength-training workouts (2016)
+- Pre-workout powder: enhance peak and mean power during strength-training workouts, though pre-workout didn’t prove to increase strength (2016)

 It’s normal to gain fat mass while bulking as well, which is why many serious athletes follow a bulking cycle with a cut.